appbaseio/reactivesearch/content/docs/search/relevancy.md

 When you select a primary language that's different from Universal, the universal analyzer continues to work with it.
 This way, you can benefit from a multi-lingual search.

-\* The following languages require additional analyzer plugins to be installed in your ElasticSearch cluster.
+\* The following languages require additional analyzer plugins to be installed in your Elasticsearch cluster.

 | Language | Plugin Required | Context |